simon-ritchie/apysc/docs_src/source/assertion_common_behavior.md

-# JavaScript assertion interface common behavior
+# JavaScript assertion interface basic behaviors

-This page will explain the JavaScript assertion interface common behavior.
+This page explains the JavaScript assertion interface basic behavior.

 ## Interface names

-Each JavaScript assertion interface is named with the prefix of the `assert_` (e.g., `assert_equal`, `assert_true`, and so on).
+Each JavaScript assertion interface has the prefix of the `assert_` (e.g., `assert_equal`, `assert_true`, and so on).

 These interfaces are positioned in the root package so you can use them, for example, `ap.assert_equal(...)`.

 ## Assertion results

-Assertion results will be displayed on the browser console, as follows:
+These interfaces display the results on the browser console, as follows:

 ```py
 # runnable